Requirements for approved training and equipment

 Inspection of pesticide application equipment by inspectors from other EES Countries

-In Sweden, it is the Swedish Board of Agriculture that approves pesticide application equipment.
+The Swedish Board of Agriculture approves pesticide application equipment in Sweden.
 The test is carried out by an authorized inspector and the test report has to be submitted together with the application when the owner of the spraying equipment applies for approval.

 If you are legally established and hold a certificate from another EEA country or Switzerland to use plant protection products, your qualifications can be recognized here.